Freight Management Advances as Uberization Comes into Play

-The model has proved effective for B2C businesses like AirBnB and car2go, and now it is slowly disrupting the asset-heavy B2B environment.
-A number of agricultural companies are making use of rental platforms as Trringo, an India-based online service providing a farm equipment for rent.
+The model has proved effective for B2C businesses like Airbnb and car2go, and now it is slowly disrupting the asset-heavy B2B environment.
+A number of agricultural companies are making use of rental platforms as Trringo, an India-based online service providing farm equipment for rent.
 Construction companies, in turn, exploit the same approach renting out machinery 70% of which would usually remain idle.

 The problem of unused resources is common for the supply chain and logistics industry as well.
 The American Transportation Research Institute reports 20% of miles are run empty, which totals over 65 billion empty miles per year.
 Obviously, sharing economy is able to facilitate the global supply chain management and reduce financial burdens.
 In logistics, it is also referred to as uberization.

 Simply put, uberization of logistics acts as a matchmaker between supply and demand enabling shippers to select carriers online without intermediaries and long-term lease contracts.
 The end goal of uberization is to boost transport efficiency and lessen logistics operating costs.